michelesr/thesis/src/e2e.md

       browser.switchTo().alert().accept();
     };

-Then the location is set to the basket page, the list of the ordered products its retrieved and for the first item in the list the fields are counted and checked.
+Then the location is set to the basket page trough the `setLocation()` method of the `browser` object, the list of the ordered products is retrieved and for the first item in the list the fields are counted and checked.
+As can be seen from the code snippet above, a selection method such as `$$()` can return more than one element, and in that case, the elements can be counted with the `count()` method and individually accessed providing an index to the `get()` method.
+As `getText()` can be used to get the text of a DOM element, the `getAttribute()` method can be used to get the value of the DOM element attribute provided as parameter.

 ### Test parametrization and mobile responsive applications